 - Tantric sex

-In life, there’s much suffering, misunderstandings, and confusion we go through.
+In life, we go through many sufferings, misunderstandings, and confusion.
 From time to time, the world can seem like a confusing place.

 But tantra practices can allow us to find that aliveness within us — that calm center was always there, but we forgot about it.
 As Psalm says, “Our soul is here to have an experience.”

 Going down the timeline, tantra emerged in India around 500 A.D.
 The name tantra comes from sacred instructional texts that describe rituals for invoking all-powerful deities.

 As old kingdoms fell and new ones rose, new rulers were drawn to the allure of tantra, which promised worldly and spiritual power.
 So they commissioned magnificent temples, paying homage to the tantric lords.

 With the British rule of India, tantra adopted a more sexual expression that led up to the modern-day perception of tantra that we know today.